gp-config/nvim/README.md

   }, -- put the language you want in this table
 ```

 ---

 # TODO

 - [ ] install that plugin which lets you set a specific color scheme per language
 - [ ] set default theme for `.lua` files to `lunaperche`
   - it's installed by default in vim and looks pretty good for lua
   - makes a good theme for nvim config editing
+- [ ] switch from null-ls to none-ls
+- [ ] make a `snippet or cmp plugin or none-ls plugin` to show an autocomplete dropdown for all the supported keys in `user.todo-comments`
+- [ ] project-specific settings
+  - each project should be able to specify its own settings file that neovim loads when the repo is opened
+  - the intent is mainly for LSP settings right now;
+    - e.g. provide a sub-directory to elixir's LSP projectDir setting
+    - e.g. provide rust-analyzer options for false-positive dead client/server code in a leptos project